Anthrax: Exposure and transmission

 The spores of anthrax are able to survive in harsh conditions for decades or even centuries.
 Such spores can be found on all continents, including Antarctica.
 Disturbed grave sites of infected animals have been known to cause infection after 70 years.
 In one such event, a young boy died from gastrointestinal anthrax due to the thawing of reindeer corpses from 75 years before contact.
 Anthrax spores traveled through groundwater used for drinking and caused tens of people to be hospitalized, largely children.
 Occupational exposure to infected animals or their products (such as skin, wool, and meat) is the usual pathway of exposure for humans.
 Workers exposed to dead animals and animal products are at the highest risk, especially in countries where anthrax is more common.
 Anthrax in livestock grazing on open range where they mix with wild animals still occasionally occurs in the U.S. and elsewhere.
+In the US, metal working has been noted as a risk factor for a disease closely resembling anthrax.

 Many workers who deal with wool and animal hides are routinely exposed to low levels of anthrax spores, but most exposure levels are not sufficient to produce infection.
 A lethal infection is reported to result from inhalation of about 10,000–20,000 spores, though this dose varies among host species.